 Often considered to be a result of questionable holiday accommodation, bed bugs can in fact be transported into our homes from almost anywhere, from the homes of our friends, from busses and even the workplace.
 Wherever humans go, bed bugs go too.

-In this blog, we’ll tackle how to prevent bed bug activity in the home, and how to remove them should you uncover an infestation.
+In this blog, we’ll tackle how to prevent bed bug activity in the home, and the options available should a problem occur.

 Bed Bugs?
 Argh!
 How do I keep them out of the house?